Introduction

 This command is used to remove a deployed project from your server.
 It will stop containers, remove images, clean up project files, and update the Caddy configuration.

-quickdeploy rm <project>
+quickdeploy rm --project <project> --domain <domain>

-• <project>: The name of the project to remove (required).
+• --project: The name of the project to remove (required).

 Examples

-Remove a deployed project.
+Remove a deployed project and its domain configuration.

-quickdeploy rm my-project
+quickdeploy rm --project my-project --domain example.com

 Warning!